 While we are grateful that many of those bad bills never reached the Governor’s desk, we are discouraged that good bills, like the Solar Jobs and Energy Freedom Act, never made it out of Committee.

 Success took a different shape than we had hoped.
 Much of our work was spent defending against bad bills like SB1, SB7, SB78, and SB154, to name a few.
 We were happy to work with Legislators and coalition partners to prevent most of these bills from reaching the Governor’s desk.
-We are very grateful that Governor Bullock took a strong stance on protecting Montana’s renewable energy industry by vetoing those that did make it to his desk, including Senate Bill 7.
+We are very grateful that Governor Bullock took a strong stance on protecting Montana’s renewable energy industry by vetoing those that did make it to his desk, including Senate Bill 7 and Senate Bill 154.

 Finally, we were disappointed by the tabling of House Bill 504, the “Solar Jobs and Energy Freedom Act.”
 We worked hard to recruit bipartisan co-sponsors for this proactive legislation.
 Despite the support of dozens of citizens testifying, hundreds attending a rally in the capitol, and thousands submitting comments, this bill died on a tie vote in the House Energy Committee.
 Other proactive bills such as HB34 (a modest net-metering system size cap increase for government entities) met a similar fate in committee.